 Who Should You Pick to Be Ring Bearer?

-Typically the ring bearer is the nephew or godchild of the bride or groom, second cousins, younger siblings, or the child of the maid of honor, best man, or other close friend.
+Typically the ring bearer is a young family member (such as the nephew of the bride, godchild of the groom, second cousins, younger siblings, etc.).
+They can also be the child of the maid of honor, best man, or other close friend.
 If you or your partner have a son that is perhaps too young to be in your wedding party, this is a great role for them as well (same goes for your daughter if she’s young enough to be the flower girl).

 Not having kids in your wedding?
 A recent trend that we personally love is having an adult friend or family member be the ring bearer.
 Even your grandpa!
 You can also decide to include your pets.
 (There are so many cute dog ring bearers!)

 Before you answer this important question and make your final decision, you’ll want to make a list of potential ring bearers.
-If you do end up going with a younger ring bearer, you’ll want to ask the child’s parents if they can participate in the festivities, and if they’re ok being in the spotlight.
+If you do end up going with a younger ring bearer, you’ll want to ask their parents permission to participate in the festivities, and if they’re ok being in the spotlight.
+It’s an important job and you’ll want to make sure you know of any potential issues or quirks ahead of time.

 How Old Should the Ring Bearer Be?